A bottom-up approach to the strong CP problem: Disentangling weak and strong CPV

-The vanishing \(\arg\det\big(\Mat{M}_\uq\Mat{M}_\dq\big)\) is contrary to the common folklore automatic without imposing arbitrary assumptions.
-Our approach to solve the strong \CP{} problem reduces essentially to explain why \(\alpha_L^{(q)} = \alpha_R^{(q)}\) while, simultaneously, explain the observed amount of weak CPV, $\delta_\CP^{\text{CKM}} = (1.19 \pm 0.15 )\text{ rad}$, see~\cite{Agashe:2014kda}.
-Before we move to an explicit realization of our findings, let us briefly summarize what we have so far: even if all quarks are massive, we have a solution to the strong \CP{} problem without imposing any new symmetries.
-The requirement \(\arg\det\big(\Mat{M}_\uq \Mat{M}_\dq\big) = 0\) can be achieved by ensuring \(\alpha_L^{(q)}\) and \(\alpha_R^{(q)}\) for \(q = u,d\) to be zero or even simpler, by requiring them to be equal; the minimal way for the former scenario would be to propose \(\SU(3)\) transformations for the diagonalization of the mass matrices which conversely means that any flavor model based on \(\SU(3)\) gives a solution to the strong \CP{} problem.
+Therefore, within this context, the vanishing \(\arg\det\big(\Mat{M}_\uq\Mat{M}_\dq\big)\) is automatic, contrary to the common folklore.
+Instead, certain conditions, that are summarized in Table~\ref{table-cases}, could be taken as forced by symmetry reasons.
+Our approach to solve the strong \CP{} problem reduces essentially to explain why \(\alpha_L^{(q)} = \alpha_R^{(q)}\) (similar to Case II in Table \ref{table-cases} without explicit \(P\)-invariance) while, simultaneously, explain the observed amount of weak CPV, $\delta_{\CP}^{\text{CKM}} = (1.19 \pm 0.15 )\text{ rad}$, see~\cite{Agashe:2014kda}.

+Before we move to an explicit realization of our findings, let us briefly summarize what we have so far: even if all quarks are massive, we have no strong \CP{} problem without imposing any new symmetries.
+The requirement \(\arg\det\big(\Mat{M}_\uq \Mat{M}_\dq\big) = 0\) can be achieved by all of the benchmark cases of Table \ref{table-cases} and any interpolation between them.
+For example, Case I or II, ensures \(\alpha_L^{(q)}\) and \(\alpha_R^{(q)}\) for \(q = u,d\) to be zero or equal, respectively; the minimal way for the former scenario would be to propose either \CP-invariance or \(\SU(3)\) transformations for the diagonalization of the mass matrices which conversely means that any flavor model based on \(\SU(3)\) transformations gives a solution to the strong \CP{} problem \cite{Grimus:2010ak, Grimus:2011fk}.
 Finally, we can still have (arbitrarily large) CPV in weak interactions as this is unrelated to strong CPV.
 The main task is somewhat to reduce the arbitrariness in complex phases that are generally allowed for the mass matrices and give a restrictive prescription for weak CPV.

-\textit{Weak CPV and quark mass ratios.}---Let us discuss the origin of weak CPV.
-We want to construct the desired solution in a minimalistic way without introducing new fields and later see whether the conditions we find are related to underlying symmetries (that can then be used to build a model of flavor).
-This minimalistic solution relates the entries of the Cabibbo--Kobayashi--Maskawa (CKM) matrix entirely to quark mass ratios and dictates the exact position of weak CPV in that parametrization~\cite{Hollik:2014jda}.
+It is comparably simple to define generic \CP-violating textures of mass matrices that have no strong \CP-phase and still allow for a CKM-phase according to a mismatch between phases in up and down type mass matrices~\cite{Holdom:1999ny}.
+Our approach, however, is still even more generic as we do not rely on a certain flavor basis in which the phases are apparent and stay rather basis and model independent.